isabella-riquetti/Posterr/README.md

 Every time a user posts something, this post would be saved in the timeline of every user that follows him.
 The posts can even be saved in a UI-friendly format, so would just grab them from Redis and send them back to the UI.

 ### Database changes I wish to make
-*Not going to mention obvious changes to make the DB ready, such as adding a password in the user*

 **Repost and Quote post flags**
 Small issue, the posts are not flagged by type, so we need to check if the post is basic, a repost, or a quote post by checking which properties that have value.
 This not only increases by a small amount the API workload but also is hard to read in the DB and not easily extended for future functionalities.